 VERSE 49: "I am not possessed by a demon," said Jesus, "but I honor my Father and you dishonor me."

-Needless to say, Jesus was not possessed by a demon; so He tells them that if they truly honored God the Father, they would also honor Him.
+Jesus was not possessed by a demon; so He tells them that if they honestly honored God the Father, they would also accept Him.